aastopher/stakk/docs/source/stack.rst

 .. automodule:: sutools
    :members:

-store
+stack
 ^^^^^

-stack ``store`` instance is a global instance of the ``meta_handler.Bucket`` class.
-This instance is used to store functions and utility objects, for access across utilities.
+``stack`` instance is a global instance of the ``meta_handler.Bucket`` class.
+This instance is used to stack functions and utility objects, for access across utilities.

 benchy
 ^^^^^^^

-stack ``benchy`` instance is a global instance of the ``bench_handler.Benchy`` class.
+``benchy`` instance is a global instance of the ``bench_handler.Benchy`` class.
 This instance is used as a decorator to collect benchmarking stats for selected functions.